-Well for some "researchers" type people this is a very exciting world, of which camp I can choose to be part of on most days, but I generally choose not to.
+Well for some - the "researcher" type folk - this is a very exciting world, of which camp I can choose to be part of on most days, but I generally choose not to, I like to read, I research when the moment dictates it and always deeply when my clients need it, but I try not to hunt for things to stress me out in other cases.

 Do I have an interest in the reputation of fermented foods?
 Yes.